guneeshvats/Convert-any-Corpus-of-Text-into-a-Graph-of-Knowledge/README.md

 # Convert any Corpus of Text into a *Graph of Knowledge*
+Construction of knowledge from any piece of corpus

 ![Knowledge Graph Banner](./assets/KG_banner.png)
 *A knowledge graph generated using this code*